Skip navigation

 My main areas of research are early modern literature, cultural history, adaptation, and commemoration.

-My current research focuses on the ways in which Shakespearean commemorations serve multiple – local and global – political purposes.
+My current research focuses on the ways in which Shakespearean commemorations and appropriations serve multiple – local and global – political purposes.
 It combines Shakespeare studies with cultural history, memory studies, and adaptation studies, shedding light on the fascinating processes through which Shakespeare’s cultural capital is appropriated to construct and negotiate diverse groups’ collective identities (national, imperial, social, local, to name just a few).
-I have published several articles and book chapters on the topic, and I am currently finalising a monograph examining the worldwide commemorations of the three-hundredth anniversary of Shakespeare’s death in 1916.
+I have published several articles and book chapters examining the worldwide commemorations of the three-hundredth anniversary of Shakespeare’s death in 1916.
 I also edited a special issue of Shakespeare on the topic of ‘Shakespeare and the Great War’ (2014).
-I am the co-editor, with Edmund King, of a collection of essays entitled Memorialising Shakespeare: Commemoration and Collective Identity, 1916-2016 (forthcoming with Palgrave).
+I am the co-editor, with Edmund King, of a collection of essays entitled Memorialising Shakespeare: Commemoration and Collective Identity, 1916-2016 (Palgrave, 2021).
+I published a monograph entitled Shakespeare's Tercentenary: Staging Nations and Performing Identities in 1916 (Cambridge University Press, 2024).

 I am a member of the editorial board of Shakespeare.
 I received a Short-term Folger Shakespeare Library Fellowship in 2006 and 2014.